 Long a member of the staff of the county commissioner of revenue's office, Crawford in recent years served as legislative counsel in the office of County Manager Barbara Donnellan.

 Crawford "was a dear, special person who was full of life and shared her joy with all of us, every day," Donnellan said.
 "She made enormous contributions to Arlington and leaves a big void in our community, in our office and in our lives."

-We celebrate the memory of Jean Chybinski
+Virginia NOW celebrates the life of Jean Chybinski

 June 25th, 2017